Iapetus-11/betterstatcord.py/README.md

 - **Cleaner and smaller codebase**: BetterStatcord.py is smaller and cleaner, making it much more reliable and understandable.
 - **Easier to use**: For its basic functionality, all you need is **one** line of code to set it up!
 - **More accurate**: This library has more accurate statistics than the official one.
-- **Supports clustering**: This library has a special class for clustered bots, which supports the clustered api stats endpoint.
+- **Supports clustering**: This library has a special class for clustered bots, which supports the clustered API stats endpoint.

 ## Examples
 - Check out the [examples folder](https://github.com/Iapetus-11/betterstatcord.py/tree/main/examples)